 NRM Pullet Grower is a complete feed formulated to provide a balanced source of nutrients for young pullets.
 NRM Pullet Grower can also be fed to mature birds not in lay to provide a balanced source of nutrients without the risk of excessive weight gain.
 Plant extracts and organic acids are included to support gut health and bird well being.

-Layer pullets: Feed ad lib from 6 to 8 weeks of age until point of lay.
+Layer pullets Feed to appetite from 6 to 8 weeks of age until point of lay.

-Mature birds not in lay: Feed ad lib.
+Mature birds not in lay Feed to appetite.